jerturowetz/notes/recipes/_cooking-times.md

 ## Breakfast sausage

-bake 400 10 mins one side, 6 mins other, broil for 2 mins
+bake on a metal pan with parchment paper @400 10 mins one side, 10 mins other (or until internllal temp 160) broil for 1&1/2 min

-(internllal temp 160)

 ## Chicken skewers